THE EIGHTH ANNUAL HIGH SCHOOL

 COMPUTER

-No floppy disks or computer storage media or devices will be allowed in the computer lab (please communicate with the judges before the contest if you need to bring a storage device because of certain circumstances).
+No computer storage media or devices will be allowed in the computer lab (please communicate with the judges before the contest if you need to bring a storage device because of certain circumstances).
 All code must be entered using the keyboard. (e.g. You may not use code found on a webpage, even if you wrote the code).
-Teams are allowed to print their source code, but sharing of source code is not permitted.

 MONITORS